Greginkansas/-openhab-openhab1wiki/TA-Cmi-Binding.md

 * Receive data from analog outputs defined in TAPPS2
 * Receive data from digital outputs defined in TAPPS2
 * Send ON/OFF to digital inputs defined in TAPPS2
+* Send DecimalType values to analog inputs defined in TAPPS 2

 The configuration consists of the following steps: